JRMurr/JRMurr.github.io/src/content/blog/vibe-coding-a-type-checkerlsp-for-nix.md

 ## The Type System

 A very common type system people pick for functional languages is Damas-Hindley-Milner (commonly called Hindley-Milner or HM).
-Its somewhat simple to implement, and it is "Complete" meaning that without any type annotations we can infer the most general type of the program passed.
+It's somewhat simple to implement, and it is "Complete" meaning that without any type annotations we can infer the most general type of the program passed.

 ### A Basic Implementation of HM